videogame-archive/romhack-archive/docs/contributor-guide.md

 NAME (REGION) [(Bootleg)] [LABEL_A, ...
 LABEL_N by AUTHOR (vVERSION) (Opt OPTION]] ...
 [SECONDARY_A, ...
 SECONDARY_N by SECONDARY_AUTHOR (vSECONDARY_VERSION) (Opt SECONDARY_OPTION)][i]
 ```

-[i] is added at the end when the status of a romhack is 'Unfinished'
+[i] is added at the end when the status of a romhack is 'Incomplete'

 One of the advantages of our naming convention is that is unambiguous and can be calculated from the metadata allowing for validation.

+### Romhack Rom filename Examples

-This is best visualized with a few examples, links to their archive folder names are provided.
+The naming convention is best visualized with a few examples:

 **Type 1:** One romhack with one patch, your most common case: